- RollUpEurope

 - Posts

-- How to squeeze cash from VMS, Constellation style
+- How to squeeze cash from VMS, Constellation Software style

-Constellation Software (CSI) is a savvy buyer of VMS companies.
-Unlike Visma, which is not averse to paying eye-watering multiples for the right assets, CSI is a dye-in-the-wool value buyer.
-That said, CSI is equally good at maximising value after the acquisition.
-We have spoken to dozens of former and existing CSI executives to piece together its operating playbook, which we share with you in this article.
+Constellation Software (CSU) is a savvy buyer of VMS companies.
+Unlike Visma, which is not averse to paying eye-watering multiples for the right assets, CSU is a dye-in-the-wool value buyer.
+That said, CSU is equally good at maximising value after the acquisition.
+We have spoken to dozens of former and existing CSU executives to piece together its operating playbook, which we share with you in this article.

-Investors, if you want to understand CSI, don’t waste time and money on expensive expert networks like GLG.
+Investors, if you want to understand CSU, don’t waste time and money on expensive expert networks like Guidepoint or GLG.
 Read our guide instead!

 Below, we cover topics such as:

-Why the CSI model is not without its detractors
+Why the CSU model is not without its detractors

 Let’s jump in!

-Which metrics do CSI executives get rated on?
+Which metrics do CSU executives get rated on?

 Here’s a non-exhaustive list: